sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/README.md

 * [Notebook for match outcome prediction](Notebook_Code/Match_outcome_prediction.ipynb)
 * [Notebook for Players' clustering mini project](Notebook_Code/Players_clustering.ipynb)

 Please note that as the data is huge, I would not advise running the whole notebook at once.
-Some of the code cells are merely for demonstrative purposes, i.e. they do work; however a lot of the results were generated and saved into files.
-See the section
+Some of the code cells are merely for demonstrative purposes, i.e. they work if you run them but the code if executed will take a long time, especially in the sections on feature generation.

-Data Structures below for information on the files.
+Most of the results were generated and saved into files; in order to make code cells independent.
+Even then, some code cells rely on dependencies from code cells above them, so if a code cells complains about a variable/import, please search and run for that variable/dependency.

 ### Data_Structures
 This folder contains the .csv files with feature data; and also intermediate feature files.
 These files are used by the notebooks